Joseph Mooney (New Zealand politician)

 Joseph Mooney (born 1979) is a New Zealand politician.
-In 2020 he was elected as a Member of Parliament in the House of Representatives for the National Party.
+In 2020 he was elected as a Member of Parliament in the House of Representatives for the National Party in the Southland electorate.

 Early life and career

 Mooney is originally from Hawke's Bay and grew up in poverty.
 At the age of 11, he and his younger brother left home and lived on the streets of Wellington for a week.
 He dropped out of high school without any qualifications and worked in a range of areas including "orchards, forestry, fishing boats, building sites, retail stores, and skifields".
 However, he later went to university where he obtained an honours degree in law.
 He became a senior trial lawyer and later a member of the Southland Branch Council of the New Zealand Law Society.
 In 2017 he was appointed by the Deputy Solicitor-General to the Crown Prosecution Panel for the Invercargill Crown Solicitor.
 He is also a court-appointed Youth Advocate.

 Mooney has been a volunteer firefighter and army reservist.